joshrp/moonlight-docs/Setup-Guide.md

 **Internet and Network Requirements**

-To have a good experience, you need a mid to high-end wireless router with a good wireless connection to your client device (5 Gigahertz (GHz) highly recommended, Wireless-N (802.11n) or better strongly recommended) and a good connection from your PC server to your router (Ethernet/wired connections highly recommended).
+To have a good experience, you need a mid to high-end wireless router with a good wireless connection to your client device (5 GHz WiFi 5 (802.11ac) or WiFi 6 (802.11ax) strongly recommended) and a good connection from your PC server to your router (Ethernet/wired connections highly recommended).

 ## Keyboard/Mouse/Gamepad Input Options